I Tried SKIMS Best-Selling Line & Found My Holy Grail Bodysuit

 Size Worn: 3X

 It’s no secret that I swear by the powers of a good bodysuit.
 It takes the extra work out of continuously tucking your top into your pants.
-Apart from the extra comfy and stretchy fabric, a high-neck bodysuit is ideal for anyone that wants a more modest cut top that can still be sexy too.
+Apart from the extra comfy and stretchy fabric, a high-neck bodysuit is ideal for anyone that wants a more modestly cut top that can still be sexy, too.
 The high neck makes it virtually impossible for any embarrassing wardrobe malfunctions to take place.
 It was particularly awesome because I didn’t need to wear a bra to get an adequate amount of lift.
-For reference, My chest is a 42DDD.
+For reference, my chest is a 42DDD.

 Shop SKIMS Bodysuits